leostera/tap-idris/README.md

 ]
 ```

+So it's compliant with the interface of current Idris tests:

-And you can add `Your.Module.Tests.myTestSuite` to the list of tests in your
+1. add `Your.Module.Tests.myTestSuite` to the list of tests in your `*.ipkg` file and
-`*.ipkg` file.
+2. run `idris --testpkg *.ipkg`

 ## Specification